FAQ Contact

 • A focus on just trying to "detox" or lower copper without considering the body's complete mineral profile.

-• Reading chart results at face value, or relying solely on lab recommendations without considering individual symptoms, medications, health history, etc.
+• Reading HTMA chart results at face value, or relying solely on computer-generated recommendations without personally considering specific symptoms, medications, health history, etc.

-Specializing in copper toxicity for the past decade, I’ve worked with many thousands of patients and have trained many of today’s HTMA and copper literate practitioners.
+Specializing in copper toxicity for over a decade, I’ve worked across thousands of patients and have trained many of today’s HTMA and copper literate practitioners.
 While I continue to work with new clients, there are certainly other excellent practitioners out there for you to choose from as well.
 I am familiar with most of those who’d be considered as qualified.
-However, I am also aware of many who are making claims of healing or expertise, or who promote HTMA services that I think warrant a lot more caution.
-My career has been dedicated to advancing education and awareness of copper toxicity and advocating for industry integrity of authentic HTMA (www.htmavirtualsummit.com) and I deeply care that, no matter who a person chooses to work with, they receive correct advice and qualified guidance.
+However, I am also aware of several (especially in copper support groups) who are making claims of their healing or HTMA expertise that I think warrant a lot more caution.
+I've dedicated my career to advancing copper toxicity support and training and mineral-based health education, while also advocating for industry integrity of authentic HTMA (including through the annual HTMA Summit of which I am cofounder and brings together pioneers and leaders in the field).
+I therefore care, first and foremost, that no matter who a person chooses to work with, they receive qualified guidance.

-Whoever you work with, make sure they are truly experienced.
+Number one, make sure they are truly experienced.
 How they answer the above questions will tell you a lot.
-Also remember, most HTMA practitioners are well equipped to work remotely.
+Also remember, most HTMA practitioners are well-equipped to work remotely.
 In that sense, more important than geographic location is working with whomever you feel most comfortable with.

 Wishing you success in your healing journey!